 At Oakville their frame store stood east of the post office on the southwest corner of Colborne and Navy Streets.
 Eventually this was replaced by a four storey brick building which was an Oakville landmark for almost a century.
 Benjamin Hagaman turned over the Oakville business to his cousin, Worthington Ely Hagaman, in 1852, thereafter devoting his time to the Bronte store.
-Two years later, upon the death of James Gage, his interest in '!'
+Two years later, upon the death of James Gage, his interest in the business was carried on by his son, James Gage.